Instructions for patients who are visiting for medical abortion.

 - if you are breastfeeding, please call the clinic for advice.

-- You must have a blood test at a pathology lab around two weeks after your initial visit at the clinic, on the date advised by the doctor.
+- You may be required to have a blood test at a pathology lab if requested by the doctor.

 - If the medical abortion is not successful (approx 1 in 20), you must be prepared to undergo a procedure to complete the process.
 There will not be a charge for this procedure.